-- Adult patient simulators: Used in the Operating Room for high-fidelity training.
-These mannequins can “breathe,” meaning they take in oxygen/nitrogen and exhale carbon dioxide.
+- Adult patient simulators: Used in all areas of the simulation center and for high-fidelity training.
+These mannequins can simulate many human physiologic functions like inhaling oxygen/exhaling carbon dioxide and presenting.

 - Birthing simulators: These mannequins can be programmed to represent a mother in varying stages of pregnancy and can simulate the delivery of a baby.
 They are wireless and have elaborate monitoring systems.

 - A high-fidelity simulator with 12 lead and lung compliance capabilities for advanced cardiovascular training.

-- A cardiopulmonary simulator: Used for training on cardiovascular diseases.
-It allows for very fine listening of 30 different heart sounds, ranging from common conditions to rare diseases.
+- A cardiopulmonary auscultation simulator: Used for training on cardiovascular diseases.
+It allows for very fine listening of 30 different heart and lung sounds, ranging from common conditions to rare diseases.